pythonanywhere/pythonanywhere_task_helpers/helpers/6-education.md

 browser, because we're going to create a "fake" student account, and set you up to be its teacher.

-You may need to jump between this window and the private browsing session, to continue following these instructions
+You'll need to jump between this window and the private browsing session, to continue following these instructions

 ----